It is not uncommon at all for elderly people to stop bathing. Usually, it happens gradually as the time between baths increases.

 10. They Are Afraid of Getting Wet

 Some elderly people stop bathing because they are afraid of getting wet.
 They fear getting sick or falling on a wet floor.
-If the elderly person cannot bathe due to this fear, they may stop bathing altogether.
+If elderly people cannot bathe due to this fear, they may stop bathing altogether.

 11. Changes in Their Senses